Who emerge as the real winners from the bloody Nagorno-Karabakh conflict?

 Did Armenia ever stand much of a chance of winning this conflict?

-Azerbaijan is far superior to Armenia in terms of its defence budget and military personnel, according to data compiled by the Stockholm International Peace Research Institute.
+Azerbaijan is far superior to Armenia in terms of its defence budget and number of military personnel, according to data compiled by the Stockholm International Peace Research Institute.
 In 2019, Baku had a defence budget of $1.8bn and a 60,000-strong army.
 Armenia’s defence budget extended to $644mn and 44,000 troops.

 Baku prepared for the war by buying extensive amounts of Turkish and Israeli military hardware.

 And, when war broke out, the Armenian and Nagorno-Karabakh forces appeared to be in a wretched condition.
-Karabakh Armenian leader Haraik Harutyunan, in explaining to hetq.am why the Armenian side basically capitulated, said that predecessors were guilty of failures, observing: “The moral-psychological condition of the army was extremely poor, there were illnesses (coronavirus, haemorrhoids, dysentery) we were unable to rotate troops, treat the sick.
+Karabakh Armenian leader Haraik Harutyunan, in explaining to hetq.am why the Armenian side basically capitulated, said that predecessors were guilty of failures, observing: “The moral-psychological condition of the army was extremely poor, there were illnesses (coronavirus, haemorrhoids, dysentery), we were unable to rotate troops, treat the sick.
 Nonetheless our armed forces were able to resist for 43 days.”

 Is it possible to get a detailed assessment of the losses in terms of equipment and men suffered by both sides?